Boat Registration and Titles – Frequently Asked Questions

 How do I transfer my Texas boat registration/title and Texas outboard motor title?

-Purchasing Used Vessels/Outboard MotorsDO NOT purchase a used vessel/boat or outboard motor without receiving an original title (signed on the front and back) along with a signed bill of sale from the person(s) listed on the title or from their legally documented representative.
+Purchasing Used Vessels/Outboard MotorsDO NOT purchase a used vessel/boat or outboard motor without receiving an original title properly assigned by the seller (seller must sign, date and list the name and address of the purchaser) along with a signed bill of sale from the person(s) listed on the title or from their legally documented representative.
 If a legal representative signs the title or bill of sale for the recorded owner(s), you must obtain a copy of the documentation authorizing the legal representative to act on behalf of the owner(s).
-Texas Parks and Wildlife is not authorized to register/title boat trailers, those are handled by the Texas Department of Motor Vehicles through your local County Tax offices.
+TPWD is not authorized to register/title boat trailers, those are handled by the Texas Department of Motor Vehicles through your local County Tax offices.

 The seller must: